Lost in the Valley of Death: A Story of Obsession and Danger in the Himalayas

 Lost in the Valley of Death is about one man’s search to find himself, in a country where for many westerners the path to spiritual enlightenment can prove fraught, even treacherous.
 But it is also a story about all of us and the ways, sometimes extreme, we seek fulfillment in life.

-BUY THE BOOK AT YOUR LOCAL BOOKSTORE OR THROUGH:
+BUY THE BOOK AT YOUR LOCAL BOOKSTORE OR AT EVERY MAJOR RETAILER:

 Featured on the cover of the New York Times Book Review.